Quick start

 Both clients expose the same high-level resources:

-client.modelsfor image classification/segmentationclient.qcfor quality control endpoints
+client.modelsfor image classification/segmentationclient.qcfor quality control endpointsclient.slidefor slide-level operations (e.g. heatmaps)

 What’s the actual difference?